virteal/l8/README.md

 a step often describes sub-steps and/or sub pathes/tasks.
 These steps then "block" waiting for the sub items to complete.

-For simple steps, that only depends on the completion of a simple asynchronous function, walk() provides the callback to register with that function.
-When the callback is called, flows walks from the current step to the next.
+For simple steps, that only depend on the completion of a simple asynchronous function, walk() provides the callback to register with that function.
+When the callback is called, flow walks from the current step to the next one.

 Note: in the frequent case where the callback only needs to store the result of the asychronous operation and move forward to the next step, please use